spsforks/SCons-scons-wiki/DeveloperGuide/ReArchitecture/Design.md

 (((JGN: I use the term "context" for the class with no name, probably a [SubstitutionEnvironment](SubstitutionEnvironment) or something derived from it, that carries around the nascent Environment initialization from Configure, Variables, _etc_.)))

-## Some catagorization to combine these classes
+## Some categorization to combine these classes

 An Action is an object that represents some sort of activity.
 A Tool sets up Builders and provides them with Tool-specific Actions and other information to make them work.
 A Builder creates an Executor to apply an Action on a set of Entities. xxx